ebikandi/surfbnb/README.md

 ### Diagrams & drawings

-To keep the diagrams inside the repo, I have chosen to use the [VsCode Excalidraw plugin](https://marketplace.visualstudio.com/items?itemName=pomdtr.excalidraw-editor).
+To keep the diagrams inside the repo, I have chosen to use the `.excalidraw` files.
+Excalidraw has plugins for `VsCode` and `WebStorm`, which makes it very easy to visualize the diagrams from the files.

 That way, these are kept closest where they impact and they're versioned with the repo.
 Also, it's a free tool, which is always thanked.

+### Domain Discovery

+As one of the techniques I wanted to practice is Domain Driven Design I started with an Event Storming session to see clearly the different entitities and the boundaries between them.
+The outcome of this process is in the [event-storming.excalidraw](./event-storming.excalidraw) file.
+Here's a brief explanation of the identified domains:

+####

 ### Database setup